 A creamy Mushroom and Wild Rice Bisque that’s healthy and makes a hearty meal by itself, but has just 153 calories per serving and is so decadent tasting.
 Vegan, gluten-free, soy-free and can be nut-free.

 It’s the weekend after Thanksgiving, the elaborate feast you made for your family and friends has been polished off, and you don’t want to see a pie again as long as you live.
 But you do need to eat.
-On days like these I find myself craving something hearty yet healthy and warm and satisfying.
+On days like these I find myself craving something healthy and warm and satisfying, like a hearty vegan soup.
 This Mushroom and Wild Rice Bisque hits the spot.

 It’s nutritious enough to be health food and has just 153 calories per serving, but it doesn’t taste like health food.
 Instead it’s creamy and fragrant with herbs, has delicious bits of wild mushrooms and wild rice, and, best of all, it warms you from the inside out.